Arivaca, Arizona: Demographics

 Arivaca first appeared as "Aravica Mines" on the 1860 U.S. Census when it was in the short-lived Arizona County in New Mexico Territory.
 Of the 61 residents, 52 were White and nine were Black.
 The nine Black residents accounted for the largest community of Blacks in what was to be Arizona (Tucson then had eight).
 It would not report again until 1890 as the unincorporated village of Arivaca.
 It did not appear on the 1900 census.
 It next appeared as the "Arivaca Precinct" in 1910 through 1930, though this included the general area surrounding the village.
 It reported a majority of "other" (likely Hispanic/Spanish) when the racial demographics were reported for the precinct in 1930.
 With the combination of all county precincts into three districts in 1940, it did not formally appear again until 2010, when it was made a census-designated place (CDP).

 Education

 The settlement is served by Sopori Elementary School, Sahuarita Middle School, and Sahuarita High School, all part of the Sahuarita Unified School District.

 Economy

 In 2011 community members created Arivaca Alive, with a mission to develop programs and activities to increase the number of visitors to the community to support local businesses.
 Exposing visitors to the residents as part of a larger rebranding effort was an equally important goal.
 The group initiated First Saturdays in Arivaca with themed monthly events.
 In 2013 the group began a campaign branding Arivaca as a weekend destination built around the eco tourism attractions in the area including: birding, hiking, boating, gardening, and ghost town hunting.
-The organization sought to expand its reach to publicize other activities in the community throughout the year including: Dia de los Muertos, Arivaca Memories & Music Festival, Arivaca Film Festival, Chili Cookoff, Cinco de Mayo and Fourth of July Parade.
+The organization sought to expand its reach to publicize other activities in the community throughout the year including: Dia de los Muertos, Arivaca Memories & Music Festival, Arivaca Film Festival Cinco de Mayo and Fourth of July Parade.

-Local businesses in Arivaca include: Arivaca Mercantile, Arivaca Artists' Coop, La Gitana Cantina, Gadsden Coffee, Arivaca Soul Food and Universal Ranch RV Village, La Siesta Campground, Virginia's Rancherita Food Truck, and The Arivaca Boys Ranch.